 Yes, the animals living in the roundhouse will all end up in habitats at some point.
-However, adult Tigers do not integrate as quickly as Lions and Bears do, so their is a special process used to introduce them.
+However, adult Tigers do not integrate as quickly as Lions and Bears do, so there is a special process used to introduce them.
 The ones currently living together in habitats were slowly introduced into “Family Groups” prior to being released into the large natural spaces.
 The adult Tigers going through rehabilitation in the roundhouse area get to take turns going into the Tiger Pool Area on a daily basis, and will also move into new habitats as additional family groups are created.

 Does the Sanctuary accept volunteers?

 Yes, the Sanctuary is primarily an all-volunteer organization.
 People are encouraged to go to our website and fill out an application to volunteer.
-Once you have filled out the form and mailed it to us, the volunteer coordinator will contact you to see what kind of schedule you have and what kinds of activity you are interested in.
+Once you have filled out the form and mailed it to us, our volunteer coordinator will contact you to see what kind of schedule you have and what kinds of activity you are interested in.
 Our primary needs are in the areas of fundraising, and docents that can speak to visitors and answer questions about the animals…but we also have positions in accounting, animal care, fence building, landscaping, carpentry, plumbing, electrical, and event coordination.
-Volunteer do not have to have previous animal experience to work here—as we teach our volunteers everything they need to know in order to do their tasks.
+Volunteers do not have to have previous animal experience to work here—as we teach our volunteers everything they need to know in order to do their tasks.

 Does the Sanctuary have a full time vet on staff?

-Yes, the Sanctuary has a full time Veterinarian on staff, and have a large, fully-equiped Veterinary Hospital on site.
+Yes, the Sanctuary has a full time Veterinarian on staff, and have a large, fully-equipped Veterinary Hospital on site.
 We utilize the facility to perform all of our routine procedures like yearly vaccinations, worming, and small medical treatments, as well as for complex surgical procedures.
 We also utilize Veterinarians from CSU Veterinary Teaching Hospital and Veterinary Referral Specialists for complex or unique medical treatments that require specialized vets or costly equipment.